 - At a garden project, where they are referred and funded by their doctor, social worker or care professional.
 Others start at a project through their own initiative, and their place may be funded by their family and friends.

 - Through gardening at home, perhaps by starting with a simple idea like planting a small container or window box, or growing some herbs on a sunny window sill.

 Garden projects can be small informal places, perhaps organised and run by volunteers, or they can be more formal, larger organisations and charities, run by permanent staff.
 Projects may have their own site or they may share facilities, perhaps within a garden centre or nursery.
 Garden projects are also found in the grounds of prisons or hospitals.

-Many horticulture therapists working at garden projects have completed specialist training programmes in social and therapeutic horticulture, such as Thrive's training and education programme and the Professional Development Diploma run in conjunction with Coventry University.
+Many horticultural therapists working at garden projects in the UK have completed specialist training programmes in social and therapeutic horticulture at Thrive.
 They may also hold other professional qualifications in areas such as horticulture, health and social care, teaching, occupational therapy or nursing.

 Want to know more?